 The Tribunal is tripartite in nature, comprised of neutral presiding officers and member representatives of employers and employees/trade unions.
 The members are expected to bring the perspective and concerns of their community to the task of adjudication.
-All of the presiding officers have cross-appointments with at least one other adjudicative agency.
+All of the presiding officers have cross-appointments with the Ontario Labour Relations Board ("the Board").
 The Tribunal holds hearings where evidence is presented and oral arguments are made.
 Pay equity issues are often complex; hearings can take multiple days to complete.
 Tribunal decisions are issued in writing and posted on accessible websites (www.canlii.org).
 Parties are encouraged to seek independent legal advice before coming to the Tribunal.